-sizes measured by sales, with Tobin's Q and stock returns serving as first-moment controls.
-Further controls consist of the lagged firm's financial constraint indicator, alongside its interactions with the seven first-moment controls for instruments and the six firm-level financial variables.
-The regression also includes worker fixed effect (γ_j), firm fixed effect (δ_j), and year fixed effects (φ_t) to account for unobserved heterogeneity.
-The error term is denoted by ε{ijt} .
-The standard errors are clustered at the 2-digit SIC industry level, in line with the variability level of the instruments.
+The regression also includes a vector of firm-side control variables, $Z{jt}$ , following Alfaro, Bloom and Lin (2024).
+It consists of six lagged firm-level financial variables: Tobin's Q, annualized stock returns, tangibility, book leverage, returns on assets, and firm sizes measured by sales, with Tobin's Q and stock returns serving as first-moment controls.
+Additional controls include the lagged firm's financial constraint indicator, along with its interactions with the seven first-moment controls in eq.
+(3) and the six firm-level financial variables.
+The regression also includes worker fixed effect ( $\gamma_j$ ), firm fixed effect ( $\delta_j$ ), and year fixed effects ( $\phi_t$ ) to account for unobserved heterogeneity.
+The error term is denoted by $\epsilon{ijt}$ .
+The standard errors are clustered at the 2-digit SIC industry level, aligning with the variability of the instruments.

-Table 2 presents the OLS and 2SLS regression estimates for β_1 and β_2 .
-The first three columns project layoffs on uncertainty shocks, with the estimated β_1 showing no significant average effect of uncertainty shocks.
-However, the next three columns examine layoffs against the interaction between uncertainty shocks and firms' financial conditions.
-Here, the response of layoffs to uncertainty shocks varies depending on the firms' financial conditions.
-The estimated coefficient of the interaction, β_2 , is significantly positive in both OLS regressions (Columns 4 and 5) and the 2SLS regression (Column 6).
-The baseline 2SLS result in Column (6) reports a coefficient of 0.005, indicating that a one standard deviation increase in uncertainty shock raises the layoff probability in financially constrained firms by 0.5 percentage points more than in unconstrained firms.
-This result is validated as weak-instrument robust, with a conditional likelihood ratio (CLR) test p-value of 0.039.
-Additionally, the Sargan-Hansen J test of over-identification validates the exclusion restriction with a p-value of 0.351.
+Table 2 presents the OLS and 2SLS regression estimates for $\beta_1$ and $\beta_2$ .
+The first three columns project layoffs on uncertainty shocks, with the estimated $\beta_1$ showing no significant average effect.
+However, the next three columns examine the interaction between uncertainty shocks and firms' financial conditions.
+The estimated coefficient of the interaction, $\beta_2$ , is significantly positive in both OLS regressions (Columns 4 and 5) and the 2SLS regression (Column 6).
+Specifically, the baseline 2SLS result in Column (6) reports a coefficient of 0.005, indicating that a one standard deviation increase in uncertainty shock raises the layoff probability in financially constrained firms by 0.5 percentage points more than in unconstrained firms.
+This result is weak-instrument robust, with a conditional likelihood ratio (CLR) test p-value of 0.039.
+Furthermore, the Sargan-Hansen J test of over-identification confirms the exclusion restriction with a p-value of 0.351.

-This evidence reveals the important role of firm financial conditions in shaping the impact of uncertainty shocks.
-It supports the risk premium channel as proposed in the literature, which indeed predicts increased job layoffs in financially constrained firms under high uncertainty.
-In contrast, the real option channel, suggesting a freeze in layoffs and hiring under high uncertainty, does not account for financial heterogeneity and lacks the mechanism to generate this observed pattern.
-Therefore, the empirical evidence of increased layoffs emphasizes the necessity of incorporating firm financial frictions into the modeling of uncertainty shocks.
+This evidence reveals the significant role of firm financial conditions in shaping the impact of uncertainty shocks.
+It supports the risk premium channel, which predicts increased job layoffs in financially constrained firms under high uncertainty.
+In contrast, the real option channel, suggesting a freeze in both layoffs and hiring under high uncertainty, does not account for financial heterogeneity and lacks the mechanism to explain the observed pattern.
+Thus, the empirical evidence of increased layoffs underscores the necessity of including firm financial frictions in models of uncertainty shocks.